What Does the Lord Require of You?

 Pay Attention!

 God’s case begins with him asking the people of Israel, “What have I done to you?
-How have I burdened you?” (v3) They certainly were acting with ingratitude after all the great things he had done for them.
+How have I burdened you?” (v3) They certainly were acting with ingratitude after all the great things He had done for them.

 Micah had previously laid out the sins of Israel: fraud, theft, greed, debauchery, oppression, hypocrisy, heresy, injustice, extortion, lying, and murder, among others!